nothub/debian-autoinstall/README.md

 ## Password

-The password declared by `passwd/user-password-crypted` will be discarded!
+A new admin password will be generated when executing `build.sh`.
-The user is prompted for a new password on first login.

 ## Debug in VM